cysouw/diathesis/text/c03_prepositions.md

  \c.
 Ich arbeite für dich
  \d. \* Ich arbeite dir

 Adverbial purposive *für* can be used with almost all verbs and can be identified by being paraphrased by *um zu INFINITIVE* phrase \Next[a,b].
-In this usage, it is actually also possible to use the paraphrasis *dafür, dass* \Next[c].
-This is an obvious counterexample to the claim that this alternation identifies governed prepositions.
+In this usage, it is actually also possible to use the paraphrase *dafür, dass* \Next[c].
+This is an obvious counterexample to the claim that this paraphrase identifies governed prepositions.

 \ex.
  \a.
 Ich arbeite für ein besseres Leben.
  \b.
 Ich arbeite um ein besseres Leben zu haben.
  \c.
 Ich arbeite dafür, dass ich ein besseres Leben habe.

-### Cause *durch*
+### Cause *durch* and *von*

-The preposition *durch* 'through' \Next[a] has a widespread adverbial usage describing a cause \Next[b].
+The preposition *durch*, roughly meaning 'through' in its spatial meaning \Next[a], has a widespread adverbial usage describing a cause \Next[b].
 In this adverbial (non-governed) usage it is possible to use the paraphrase *dadurch, dass* \Next[c].
-Together with purposive *für* from the previous section, this is a second exception to the claim that this *da-* paraphrasis is an indication of governed usage.
+Together with purposive *für* from the previous section, this is a second exception to the claim that this *da-* paraphrase is an indication of governed usage.

 \ex.
  \a.
 Ich laufe durch den Regen.
  \b.
 Ich verspäte mich durch den Regen.
  \c.
 Ich verspäte mich dadurch, dass es regnet.

+The preposition *von*, roughly meaning 'from' in its spatial meaning \Next[a], can alos be used for a cause \Next[b].

+\ex.
+ \a.
+Sie kommt von dem Arzt.
+ \b.
+Sie erwachte von dem Regen.
+ \c.
+Sie erwachte davon, dass es regnete.

-This causal *durch* is also found in passives \Next[a] as a way to express the demoted agent.
+This causal *durch* and *von* are also found in passives \Next[a] as a way to express the demoted agent.
 Actually, this usage of *durch* in passives can be seen as a regular causal usage \Next[b], and should probably not be seen as part of the passive construction.

 \ex.
  \a.
 Das Haus wird gebaut durch mich.